ConwellMaraya/VSU-CTF-Toolkit/README.md

 Notes:
 1. The Tool tcpdump exists natively in Linux, but exists in Windows as Windump, They're interchangable.
 Install Npcap first then Windump
 2. Burp Community Edition exists as both a Network Analysis and Web Exploit Tool, but it's in the Network Analysis folder because why not
+3. Same case with Nmap, Nmap in windows can be used the same way as nc or ncat in linux
-3. The Linux folder contains scripts to install packages, please look up how to run shell scripts and feel free to read through them, they might contain a virus idk.
+4. The Linux folder contains scripts to install packages, please look up how to run shell scripts and feel free to read through them, they might contain a virus idk.
+5. The shell scripts are working under the assumption that you're using Ubuntu or a similar distro, if not then check the script for the packages and install them accordingly